 Come Wine & Dine

 No matter where you’re staying, you’ll want to visit the tasting rooms at Sinking Valley Winery (where the wines are aged in hand-crafted barrels produced in adjoining Laurel County), Cedar Creek Vineyards (located in a scenic mountain setting) and Cave Hill Vineyards, just north of Somerset.
-If it's craft beer you love, visit Tap on Main, just north on Main Street in downtown Somerset.
+If it's craft beer you love, visit Jarfly Brewing Company or Tap on Main, both in the heart of downtown Somerset.

 And, of course, you’ll eat well!
 With luck, you’ll haul in a mess of fish on your own, but area restaurants stand ready to serve everything from grits, biscuits and gravy to fried chicken, sushi and steak with potatoes.You won't want to miss the hot donuts from Amon's Sugar Shack, available Thursday through Saturday evenings during the summer.